 On the VEL RANGES page, the currently selected velocity range is highlighted in the chart, and its name is displayed in the VelRange field.
 With the VelRange field selected, you can use the Alpha Wheel or -/+ buttons to move between the available velocity ranges (if there is more than one velocity range available.)
-You can also use the Chan/Layer buttons at any time to move between the available velocity range available, you can adjust the dynamic range of each using Lo and Hi parameters.
+You can also use the Chan/Layer buttons at any time to move between the available velocity ranges.
+If there is more than one velocity range available, you can adjust the dynamic range of each using Lo and Hi parameters.
 These Hi and Lo parameters are the same as the Low Velocity (Lo) and High Velocity (Hi) parameters on the EditKeymap page (see Low Velocity (Lo), High Velocity (Hi) on page 14-4 for details.)
 Changes made with either set of parameters are shown on both pages.